mathspp/mathspp/pages/education/02.courses/apl-meetup/item.en.md

 # Purpose

-The APL weekly meetup has the purpose of getting more people involved with APL.
+The weekly APL meetup has the purpose of creating a relaxed and informal setting in which people can learn about APL.

-APL is a programming language that started out as an alternative to the traditional mathematical notation we all use.
-Eventually, APL evolved into a language that can be executed by computers.
+APL is a programming language that started out as an alternative to the traditional mathematical notation we all use, until it eventually became a language that can be executed by computers: this is one of the many reasons that makes learning APL such an interesting experience, both for seasoned programmers and for those who have never written a single line of code.

 # Why APL?